0xcheba/Writeups/CTFs/WHY2025 CTF/tosherdsyousay.md

 ## Solution

 There was a `.pdf` file provided.
-This file had a photo of shredded piece of paper with data.
+The file had a photo of a shredded piece of paper with data.
-First, I converted this `.pdf` to `.png` to be able to edit it:
+First, I converted the `.pdf` to `.png` for easier editing:

 <p align="center">
 <img src="../resources/WHY2025 CTF/toshredyousay1.png"/>
 </p>

-I wasn't able to move pieces physically, so I used `GIMP` to cut and move them.
-Some time ago I did this and got the flag:
+Since I couldn't rearrange the physically, I used `GIMP` to cut and digitally move them.
+After that I got the flag:

 <p align="center">
 <img src="../resources/WHY2025 CTF/toshredyousay2.png"/>